|About Safety||Posted: 10:55 AM - 7/24/02|

 This Hazardous Communication (HAZCOM) Program sets forth how each employee will be made aware of hazardous materials and the necessary safety precautions for their protection.

-NEW: March 26, 2012: OSHA published its new HCS to align with the Globally Harmonized System (GHS) of Classification and Labeling of Chemicals.
-The new Safety Data Sheets will have a specified 16-section format.
-New labels will include a signal word, pictogram, hazard statement for each hazard class and category, and precautionary statements.
-Employees are to be trained on OSHA's new HCS by Dec 1, 2013.
+OSHA GHS Update (3/26/12): OSHA published its new HCS to align with the Globally Harmonized System (GHS) of Classification and Labeling of Chemicals.
+The new Safety Data Sheets have a specified 16-section format.
+New labels include a signal word, pictogram, hazard statement for each hazard class and category, and precautionary statements.
+Manufacturers have until 6/1/15 to publish new SDSs for all chemical products; all new shipments must have new SDSs/Labels as of 12/1/15.
 For more information click on OSHA HCS.

 |HEALTH / FIRST AID PROGRAM||Posted: 10:33 AM - 7/24/02|